6 easy steps to help you with meditation

 Be fully present experiencing these moments right now.

 A dictionary definition of Meditation says that it is a practice of concentrated focus.

 Direct focus is on a sound, object, visualization, the breath and body’s movement.
 This increases your awareness of the present moment which in turn helps reduce stress, promotes relaxation, and enhances personal and spiritual growth.

-It’s easy to begin meditation!
-Yet it’s often something that can fall by the wayside.
+It’s very easy to begin meditation!
+Yet it’s often a practice that can fall by the wayside.